 As mentioned before, if you keep turning away from the attendee, you giving the impression that you are not interested in making business with them.
 The same goes for when you have to maintain eye contact.

-Whether you are simply talking, demonstrating a product or even when the attendee enters the display for trade show, you must always look at them when you are talking.
+Whether you are simply talking, demonstrating a product or even when the attendee enters the display for expo, you must always look at them when you are talking.

 - Keeping a Pleasant Expression